Lee Kee Group: 2010–present

 In 2015, Lee Kee expanded its market reach to Taiwan, setting up Mega International Resources Company Limited (MIRC).
-Responding to the sudden surge of market needs of lead-free solder wire for copper pipes soldering in Hong Kong's construction industry, Lee Kee upgraded the production equipment and produced lead-free solder wire which was approved by Hong Kong Water Supplies Department and obtained Q-Mark certificate.
+Responding to the sudden surge of market demand of lead-free solder wire for copper pipes soldering in Hong Kong's construction industry, Lee Kee upgraded the production equipment and produced lead-free solder wire which was approved by Hong Kong Water Supplies Department and obtained Q-Mark certificate.

 In 2017, Lee Kee established LKG Singapore (Private) Limited to provide alloys and services to customers in Southeast Asia.

 In 2019, Lee Kee established LKG (Malaysia) SDN.
 BHD. to provide alloys in Southeast Asia.

 Alloy production

 Fully owned by the Group, Genesis Alloys (Ningbo) Ltd. is the zinc alloy production plant in Ningbo, China and its brand name product "Genesis / GZ" is one of the zinc alloys in the local market.